NMAI-lab/saviRoomba/README.md

 ### roscore
 Open a terminal window and connect to the robot.
 Run roscore; this starts the main ROS process.
 Leave this terminal window open and set it aside: `roscore`

-OPTIONAL: Once roscore is running, you can verify that it is running by examining the topics that are being published.
+Optional: Once roscore is running, you can verify that it is running by examining the topics that are being published.
 In a new terminal window run the following to list the topics: `rostopic list`

 ### create_autonomy
 Start the create_autonomy module.
 The documentation for this module is at: https://github.com/AutonomyLab/create_autonomy and http://wiki.ros.org/create_autonomy.
 The proceedure is under the "Running the driver" headding.